sarvottam-bhagat/Encrypt-Decrypt/README.md

-Flask Image-Based AES Encryption and Decryption
+# Flask Image-Based AES Encryption and Decryption

 This project implements a Flask web application that provides a simple interface to encrypt and decrypt plaintext using AES (Advanced Encryption Standard) encryption, with an image serving as the encryption key.
 The key is generated based on the hash of the uploaded image.
 Users can upload an image along with their plaintext to encrypt, and then use the same image to decrypt the ciphertext.

-Features
+## Features
 AES Encryption and Decryption: Uses the AES algorithm in CBC mode for encryption and decryption.
 Image-Based Key: Generates a key based on the SHA-256 hash of the uploaded image.
 Flask Web Interface: Simple and user-friendly web interface for encrypting and decrypting text.
 Error Handling: Handles invalid inputs and errors during the decryption process.

-Prerequisites
-To run this project, you need to have the following installed:
+## PrerequisitesTo run this project, you need to have the following installed:

 Python 3.x
 Flask
 PyCryptodome

-Installation
+## Installation
 Clone this repository to your local machine. bash
 Copy code